bsamtleben/color-ctf-walkthroughs/machines/emerald/walkthrough.md

 [..]
 ```

-The output above shows that there appear to be two directories: `assets` and `drive`.
+The output above shows that there are two directories: `assets` and `drive`.
 Opening the `drive` directory in a web browser shows some interesting files:

 ![directory-listing](img/02.png)

-The files `id_rsa` and `id_rsa.pub` appear to be an RSA key pair.
+The files `id_rsa` and `id_rsa.pub` seem to be an RSA key pair.
 Possibly for SSH?

 ## 2. SSH access